 Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 You're lying awake at 2am, running the same thought on a loop.
 You know, logically, that catastrophising won't help.
 You've told yourself to stop worrying.
-You've listed the reasons everything will probably be fine.
+You've listed the reasons why you should stop worrying.
 And yet here you are, still awake, still spinning.

-It feels like a thinking problem.
-It isn't.
+It feels like a thinking problem, but it isn't.
 Not entirely.

-Anxiety isn't just a cognitive experience — it's a body experience.
+Anxiety isn't just a cognitive experience, it's a visceral body based experience.
 And you can't think your way out of a state your nervous system drove you into.
 Understanding why that is, and what to do about it, is one of the most genuinely useful things you can take out of a therapy room and into your everyday life.

 Two kinds of anxiety - and why the difference matters